uchiha-vivek/Hack-This-Fall-2024-Virtual/README.md

 ## 🛠️ Installation

-Follow these steps to set up TeleGuide on your local machine:
+Follow these steps to set up ScoreSmart on your local machine:

 1. Clone the repository:
    ```